-Figure 3.
-Identification of a multi-omics biomarker panel predictive of breast cancer subtypes. a) Variable contributions of each omics-type biomarker that are important to discriminate breast cancer subtypes. b) DIABLO component plots and the derived biomarker panel: 95% confidence ellipses were calculated from the training data set and points depict samples from the test set. c) Heatmap of the scaled expression of variable from the biomarker panel. d) Network visualization of the biomarker panel highlights correlated variables (Pearson correlation > |0.4|) and four communities based on edge betweeness scores. e) A gene set enrichment analysis was conducted on the largest community from d (red cluster) where many cancer related pathways were identified.
+Fig. 3.
+Identification of a multi-omics biomarker panel predictive of breast cancer subtypes.
+A) DIABLO component plot based on the identified multi-omics biomarker panel depicts the sample clustering of the test data overlaid with 95% confidence ellipses calculated using the training data.
+B) Network visualization of the biomarker panel highlights correlated variables (Pearson correlation > |0.4|) and four communities based on edge betweeness scores.
+C) A gene set enrichment analysis was conducted on the largest community from d (red cluster) where many cancer related pathways were identified.

-Figure 3a depicts the variable contributions of each omics-type indicated by their loading weight (variable importance).
+Suppl.
+Fig. S12 depicts the variable contributions of each omics-type indicated by their loading weight (variable importance).
 Variables not found in any database may represent novel biomarkers of breast cancer.
-Figure 3b shows the consensus and individual omics component plots based on this biomarker panel, along with 95% confidence ellipses obtained from the training data and superimposed with the samples from the test data.
+Fig. 3A shows the consensus component plot based on this biomarker panel, along with 95% confidence ellipses obtained from the training data and superimposed with the samples from the test data (the component plots for the individual omics biomarker panel are found in Suppl.
+Fig. S13).
 The majority of the samples were within the ellipses, suggesting a reproducible multi-omics biomarker panel from the training to the test set, that was predictive of breast cancer subtypes (balanced error rate = 22.9%).
 The consensus plot corresponded strongly with the mRNA component plot, depicting a strong separation of the Basal (error rate = 4.9%) and Her2 (error rate = 20%) subtypes.
 We observed a weak separation of Luminal A (LumA, error rate = 13.3%) and Luminal B (LumB, error rate = 53.3%) subtypes.
-Similarly, the heatmap showing the scaled expression of all features of the multi-omics biomarker panel, depicted a strong clustering of the Basal and Her2 samples whereas the Luminal A and B were mixed (Figure 3c).
-Overall, the features of the multi-omics biomarker panel formed a densely connected network comprising of four communities where variables in each community (cluster) were densely connected with themselves and sparsely connected with other clusters (Figure 3d).
-The largest cluster in Figure 3d consisted of 72 variables; 20 mRNAs, 21 miRNAs, 15 CpGs and 16 proteins (red bubble) and was further investigated using gene set enrichment analysis.
-We identified many cancer-associated pathways (e.g. FOXM1 pathway, p53 signaling pathway), DNA damage and repair pathways (e.g. E2F mediated regulation of DNA replication, G2M DNA damage checkpoint) and various cell-cycle pathways (e.g. G1S transition, mitotic G1/G1S phases), demonstrating the ability of DIABLO to identify a biologically plausible multi-omics biomarker panel.
+Similarly, the heatmap showing the scaled expression of all features of the multi-omics biomarker panel, depicted a strong clustering of the Basal and Her2 samples whereas the Luminal A and B were mixed (Suppl.
+Fig. S14).
+Overall, the features of the multi-omics biomarker panel formed a densely connected network comprising of four communities where variables in each community (cluster) were densely connected with themselves and sparsely connected with other clusters (Fig. 3B).
+The largest cluster consisted of 72 variables; 20 mRNAs, 21 miRNAs, 15 CpGs and 16 proteins (red bubble) and was further investigated using gene set enrichment analysis.
+We identified many cancer-associated pathways (e.g. FOXM1 pathway, p53 signaling pathway), DNA damage and repair pathways (e.g. E2F mediated regulation of DNA replication, G2M DNA damage checkpoint) and various cell-cycle pathways (e.g. G1S transition, mitotic G1/G1S phases), demonstrating the ability of DIABLO to identify a biologically plausible multi-omics biomarker panel (Fig. 3C).
 This panel generalized to new breast cancer samples and implicated previously unknown molecular features in breast cancer, which could be further validated in experimental studies.

 Case study 2: DIABLO for repeated measures designs and module-based analyses